On this page

 - Type your search terms in upper or lower case.
 Searching for simon is the same as searching for SiMoN.

 - However always use capital letters when doing expert searching using terms AND, OR, and NOT.

 - Spaces do matter.
 For example, searching for ICBC is different than searching for I C B C. Try both forms to avoid missing anything.

 - the Library's physical collections (including books, videos, maps, reports, microformats and journals by title)

 - course reserves

 - many (but not all) journal articles available through the Library's database subscriptions

-- your Library record.
+- your Library record ("My library account").

 Use Library Search instead for these resources (not included in the Catalogue):

 - information about Library services (such as hours, room bookings, printing, loans policies, FAQs)